MatthewVita/node-hl7-complete/README.md

  - JavaScript keys _must_ be in quotes because 'PID.3', for example, cannot be used in dot-notation.
  - The first argument to `NodeHL7Complete.jsToHl7` must be the root XML node name.
 For example `VXU_V04`.
  - `MSH` segment must be escaped like so `^~\\&`
- - Java layer is strictly speaking HL7 and XML...
-XML is converted to JS objects in the `index.js` file.
+ - The Java layer is strictly speaking HL7 and XML...
+XML is converted to JavaScript objects in the `index.js` file.
 Was getting a ton of exceptions when trying to bring in `GSON`.
 It appears that Hapi is really best used with plain XML for now.
  - Segments must have `\r` at the end of them.
  - If an `error` is returned, it will be the Java exception.
  - The `node-java` module is what embeds Java and does the bridge work.
 Really cool.

 ## Setup
 - Most folks will be able to use this module out-of-the-box due to having developer setups.
 If things aren't quite right, please follow the steps here: https://github.com/joeferner/node-java#installation
-- To build the Java, simply install maven and run `mvn install` at the root of the project.
-Should place a `jar` in the `target` directory.
+- To build the Java, simply install maven/Java 8 and run `mvn install` at the root of the project.
+Should place a `jar` somewhere in the `target` directory.
+- To install the Node dependencies, simply run `npm install`.

 ## TODOs
 - Find a friend or 2 to help contribute to this project with me!
 - Unit tests, unit tests, unit tests...
-- Test on all platforms with different versions of Java to see what is supported
+- Test on all Windows and Mac as well.
-- Publish on NPM
+- Publish on NPM.
+- Add `.gitignore` for all of the Spring Tool Suite/Eclipse/Intellij files as well as NPM files.
-- Quiet down the warnings on the Java side (logging stuff)
+- Quiet down the warnings on the Java side (logging stuff).
-- Implicitly determine the root XML node name instead of passing it in as the first argument to `NodeHL7Complete.jsToHl7`
+- Implicitly determine the root XML node name instead of passing it in as the first argument to `NodeHL7Complete.jsToHl7`.
-- Look into ways to get around the `^~\\&` escaping
+- Look into ways to get around the `^~\\&` escaping.

 ## License
 MIT